smetj/bakerman/README.md

 ```
 $ bakerman --help
-usage: bakerman [-h] --repo REPO [--manifest MANIFEST] [--template TEMPLATE] [--workdir WORKDIR] [--dockerfile DOCKERFILE]
+usage: bakerman [-h] --repo REPO [--manifest MANIFEST] [--template TEMPLATE] [--workdir WORKDIR] [--target TARGET]

-Update your Dockerfiles to include the latest containers and packages.
+Automatically regenerate config files to include the latest artifact versions.

 optional arguments:
   -h, --help           show this help message and exit
-  --repo REPO           The URL of the repository containing the Dockerfile (default: None)
+  --repo REPO          The URL of the repository to update. (default: None)
   --manifest MANIFEST  The Bakerman manifest containing the package and container versions. (default: bakerman.manifest)
-  --template TEMPLATE   The Dockerfile template to render. (default: Dockerfile.template)
+  --template TEMPLATE  The template to render. (default: bakerman.template)
   --workdir WORKDIR    The local workdir in which the repository is cloned (default: /var/tmp/bakerman)
-  --dockerfile DOCKERFILE
-                        The path of the docker build file which --template will render into. (default: Dockerfile)
+  --target TARGET      The path of the target build file which --template will render into. (default: bakerman.target)
 ```

 ## Example config files